kirillNay/kirillNay/README.md

 - 🏆 Active participant of programming competitions and hackathons.

-- 😯 Highly passionate about Blockchain and TON ecosystem.
+- 😯 Highly passionate about Blockchain and Web3 ecosystem.

 - 📫 How to reach me **kirill.nayduikkn1@gmail.com**